Projective Integral Updates for High-Dimensional Variational Inference: Variational Fixed-Point Optimization

 Let us consider a family of variational distributions that may be written as an exponential of a linear combination of basis functions, $\fBasis_\iBasis( \vPa )$ for $\iBasis=0, 1, \ldots, \nBasis$.
 That is,

 is the vector of coefficients corresponding to the optimizer.
-Clearly, we must restrict feasible coefficients, $\vPhi$, to those that yield proper, normalized, distributions.
-Since each variational distribution also induces an inner product,
+We can define the basis function that controls normalization as $\fBasis_0(\vPa) \equiv 1$.
+Since each variational distribution induces an inner product on functions $f(\vPa)$ and $g(\vPa)$,